libp2p/specs/autonat/README.md

 wishing to determine its NAT status opens a stream using this protocol ID, and then sends a `Dial` message.
 The `Dial` message contains a list of multiaddresses.
 Upon receiving this message, the peer starts to dial these addresses.
+It MAY add the observed address of the connection on which the request was received to the list of addresses.
+It MAY dial the addresses in parallel.
-It MAY dial all of them in parallel.
-The peer MAY use a different IP and peer ID than it uses for its regular libp2p connection to perform these dial backs.
+The peer MAY also use a different IP and peer ID than it uses for its regular libp2p connection to perform these dial backs.

 In order to prevent attacks like the one described in [RFC 3489, Section